largecats/largecats.github.io/_posts/2019-06-17-Build-blog.md

 {:toc}

 ## Motivation
 I wanted to set up a technical blog.
 A quick search on the world wide web shows that building technical blog using GitHub Pages seems to be a popular option.
-This article demonstrates how this blog site was built on Windows using GitHub Pages, Jekyll, and Gitalk, free of charge.
+This post demonstrates how this blog site was built on Windows using GitHub Pages, Jekyll, and Gitalk, free of charge.
 I have used GitHub before but know very little about web development.
-This article should be suitable for readers with a similar background.
+This post should be suitable for readers with a similar background.